ArchesClimate: Probabilistic Decadal Ensemble Generation With Flow Matching: Materials and Methods

 \subsection{Dataset}

-We use generated states from the IPSL-CM6A-LR coupled climate model \citep{boucherPresentationEvaluationIPSLCM6ALR2020} submission to the DCPP \citep{boerDecadalClimatePrediction2016}.
-DCPP aims at exploring decadal climate prediction, its predictability and variability.
-We use data from \textit{hindcastA}, an experiment that performs 10-year hindcasts starting from 1960 to the present.
-Ensembles are initialized every year on January 1st from 1960-2015.
+We use outputs from the IPSL-CM6A-LR coupled climate simulation from the DCPP \citep{boucherPresentationEvaluationIPSLCM6ALR2020,boerDecadalClimatePrediction2016}.
+The DCPP experiments aims at exploring decadal climate predictability and variability.
+We use data from \textit{hindcastA}, an ensemble of 10-year hindcasts starting from 1960 to the present, presented in \cite{swingedouwEvaluationTwoVersions2026}.
+Ensembles are initialized every year on January 1st from 1960-2015 for an associated coupled run using sea surface temperature and salinity anomaly nudging.
 For example, the dataset contains a 10-member ensemble from 1960-1970 and another 10-member ensemble for 1961-1971.
-There is therefore significant temporal overlap between each ensemble.
+Despite the use of an almost identical initial state for all runs sharing the same start date, the role of the initial condition in these runs is modest and the runs are uncorrelated after 2 to 5 years \citep{swingedouwEvaluationTwoVersions2026}.
+It was also found that the hindcasts show no dominant drifts.
+This allows learning the dynamics of the IPSL-CM6A-LR over a 10-year timeframe with significantly more samples than in other MIP-style experiments.
+Nevertheless, we speculate that similar results would have been found using other CMIP6 experiments.
 We use monthly outputs that are averaged values, corresponding to a dataset of approximately 70,000 simulated months.
-The 10 members have initial conditions generated by an assimilated run using observed sea surface temperature and sea surface salinity nudging over this period \citep{estella-perezAdvancesReconstructingAMOC2020,servonnatReconstructingSubsurfaceOcean2015,deserEffectsMacroVs2024}.
-This perturbation is enough to generate variability in the ensemble while keeping some features leading to decadal predictability unchanged.
 We will refer to the dataset as IPSL-DCPP hereafter.

-We select a subset of the available outputs of the IPSL-CM6A-LR, omitting a large portion of the available output.
-We choose not to account for the vertical structure of the ocean to reduce the size of the input state and instead use the ocean heat content that represents the vertically integrated heat at different depths.
+We select a subset of the available outputs of the IPSL-CM6A-LR (see \cref{table:vars}).
+We choose to use the ocean heat content at different depths that represents the vertically integrated heat for these depths.
 We use 10 surface variables, 7 oceanic variables and 7 atmospheric variables with 4 pressure levels (250, 500, 750, 800 hPa).
-As we are constrained computationally, we choose instead to use this subset of variables as a proof of concept to capture different climatic states at a monthly timescale.
+To limit the use of computing resources, we use this subset of variables as a proof of concept to capture different ocean-atmosphere states at a monthly timescale.